mmuras-vmse/blog/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

 5. Get pxelinux.0 [pxelinux file from here](https://www.kernel.org/pub/linux/utils/boot/syslinux/Testing/3.86/) I have also read other peoples notes that say versions later than Syslinux 3.86 will be problematic.
 VMware's docs (see 1 above) calls out Syslinux 3.86.

 6. For NFS (my choice) to present the ks (kickstart file), I chose NFS because: a.
 Windows Server 2012 R2 has the NFS Server as a Native Service AND b. because I may need it for another ISO and kickstart later on
 !--BONUS--!
-Here is a pretty straight forward look at how to do setup NFS on Windows 2012 by [Shane Rainville](http://www.serverlab.ca/tutorials/windows/storage-file-systems/configuring-an-nfs-server-on-windows-server-2012-r2/)
+Here is a pretty straightforward look at how to do setup NFS on Windows 2012 by [Shane Rainville](http://www.serverlab.ca/tutorials/windows/storage-file-systems/configuring-an-nfs-server-on-windows-server-2012-r2/)

-7. VMware provides some nice ks (kickstart file) examples and ground work here on [KB-2004582](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2004582).
+7. VMware provides some nice ks (kickstart file) examples and groundwork here on [KB-2004582](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2004582).
 !--BOUNS--!
 For more ks (kickstart file) look at this [website by William Lam for examples](http://www.virtuallyghetto.com/2014/10/how-to-automate-vm-deployment-from-large-usb-keys-using-esxi-kickstart.html)

 8. Download HPE OEM ESXi from VMware (or chose some other reliable source)...translation: Vendor Download page?